Category Archives: Cricket

 Let’s Play Two

 Ernie Banks’s enthusiasm was contagious as Covid as he declared, “Let’s play two!”
-Will the regularly scheduled doubleheader, the double-dip, ever make a comeback in Major League Baseball?
+Will the regularly scheduled doubleheader, the double-dip, make a comeback in Major League Baseball?
 Auguring this is a matter of time.
 Literally.
-To produce a leaner … Continue reading
+Nice work if you can … Continue reading

 Wait ’til Next Year